nhinvo/RNAseq-SM-InternalStandard/README.md

 Configure the workflow according to your needs via editing the files in the `config/` folder.
 Adjust `config.yaml` to configure the workflow execution, and `samples.tsv` to specify your sample setup.

+#### Sample table specification
+Required Columns:
+- "treatment" –– specifies the treatment of the sample.
+This is the same within biological replicates.
+- "sample_name" –– specifies a sample identifier.
+This must be unique for each sample.
+For Paired End Reads:
+- "fwd_read" –– specifies the path of the forward read.
+- "rev_read" –– specifies the path of the reverse read.
+For Single End Reads:
+- "read_path" –– specifies the path of the single read.

 ### Step 3: Install Snakemake

 Install Snakemake using [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html):